uwcsc/codeybot/docs/SETUP.md

 - `OFFICE_STATUS_CHANNEL_ID`: the ID of the office hours channel.
 - `IRC_USER_ID`: the user ID of the irc-bridge bot.
 - `MOD_USER_ID_FOR_BAN_APPEAL`: the user ID of the mod tagged in the appeal messages for bans.
+- `CRUNCHBASE_API_KEY`: API key if you wish to use the upcoming enroll company feature.
+(Create an account here)[https://www.crunchbase.com/home].
+NOTE: feature is still under construction.
   Note that this file will not be pushed to the remote.

 6. Make an `.env` file in the root folder of the project, and put your Discord bot's token, which can be found in the Discord Developer Portal.
 The format of the `.env` file should be as follows.